cscully-allison/data-ensemble-interview-artifacts/Codes.md

   #### What leads to insight

     - P2: "I think, you know, with what we're kind of working towards on the project, performance data kind of provides insights into your data.
 More, so I think then possibly metadata does because you can, you know, perform correlations, perform time series analysis and things like that.
 So you can kind of get a much better insight, in my opinion, using the performance data rather than the metadata."
+    - P4: "I think it boils down to the question that you're investigating what is important, and that basically informs us the granularity I was mentioning, but also the parameters that you are capturing."
+    - P4: "If you want to optimize for energy to solution, then you have to look for for different metrics, and even some things that we are not currently capturing.
+But it really depends on the objectives that you want to take into account."

   #### Feature maturity